Pork neck with stuffed apples

 • 2 tsp pepper

-• 1 teaspoon each of dried rosemary, thyme, smoked paprika powder, onion powder, garlic powder and allspice powder
+• 1 tsp each of dried rosemary, thyme, smoked paprika powder, onion powder, garlic powder and allspice powder

 For the marinade: